yhw99go/shopify/README.md

 # Shopify Internship API

-This project mainly using Ruby on Rail and MySQL as database to migrate db
+This project mainly using Ruby on Rails and MySQL as database to migrate db

 `> rake db:migrate`